Synthesizing Neural Network Controllers with Closed-Loop Dissipativity Guarantees: Problem Setup

 \section{Problem Setup}

-We consider the problem of controlling an uncertain linear time-invariant (LTI) plant with a neural network controller to both satisfy a performance requirement and maximize a reward.
+We consider the problem of controlling a plant with a neural network controller to both satisfy a performance requirement and maximize a reward.
+We consider a plant \textit{design model} of the form of an uncertain linear time-invariant system.
+The model/environment with respect to which we maximize reward need not be the same as the design model (it can, for example, be a higher-fidelity simulation model).
 This is a constrained optimization problem where the performance requirement is the constraint and the reward is the optimization objective.
-The interconnection of the plant and controller is depicted in Figure~\ref{fig:Gp-Deltap-K}.

-The uncertain LTI plant is modeled by the interconnection of an LTI system and an uncertainty $\Delta_p$.
+The uncertain LTI plant design model is modeled by the interconnection of an LTI system and an uncertainty $\Delta_p$.
 This is written as